rtillery/fmtster/README.md

 The first style value (after the colon, before the closing brace or a comma) indicates the serialization format.
-Following this (delimited by a comma), zero or more style-specific specifiers can be added, themsleves separated by commas.
+Following this (delimited by a comma), zero or more style-specific specifiers can be added, themselves separated by commas.
 Optional specifiers can be left empty and the default values will be used.
 (Commas can be omitted after the last specifier provided.)